Profile information

 English: Fluent

-We are offering housing in our off grid yurts.
-It is basic but comfortable with all the basics.
+Some times our off grid yurts are available.
+They are basic but comfortable with all the basics.
 Electricity is very limited and heat is by wood stove only.
 There is a small propane range and propane fridge guests can use.
+If there is someone already in the yurts then there is the possibility of camping available on the land and we have gear to lend.

 We feel this works best for someone with their own vehicle.
 Unfortunately there is very little public transportation to our area.
 As the site is remote it has worked best in the past when a couple comes, either friends or partners, otherwise it can feel a little too isolated for some folks.